SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Units and precisions
 --------------------

-Local network users prefer the distance unit in kilometres while others prefer degrees. scolv (as any other GUI) can be configured to show either the one or the other.
+Local network users prefer the distance unit in kilometers while others prefer degrees. scolv (as any other GUI) can be configured to show either the one or the other.

 .. code-block:: sh